Get all the information you need on applying for your program in one, easy-to-follow application guide. We’ll deliver it straight to your inbox.

 Yes, send me the guideWhat it costs for September 2025 (General Stream)

-Tuition costs listed are based on five three-credit courses per term.
+Tuition costs listed are based on five three-credit courses.
 All amounts listed are in Canadian (CAD) currency.

 Your tuition and fees may vary depending on the number of credits and courses taken.
-If you are planning to take a part-time course load, try our tuition and fees estimator to get an idea of how much it will cost you.
+If you are planning on taking a part-time course load, try our tuition and fees estimator to get an idea of how much it will cost you.

 Tuition estimate | + | Fees estimate | = | Total estimate | |